Walking guides - see all our background pages

 Is it for me?

-The route is relatively even in terms of daily distances and difficulty, despite this build-up towards the end.
+The route is relatively even in terms of daily distances and difficulty, given the range of areas and terrain encountered.
 This gives a pleasing rhythm.
 The Swiss set-up caters extremely well for trekking in this way.

 Can I manage it?

-The hardest parts of the route (in terrain terms) are the ascents to the Sefinafurgga and the Hohturli.
+The hardest parts of the route (in terrain terms) are the ascents to the Sefinafurgga and the Hohturli, the two highest Via Alpina passes.
 Both passes have ascents and descents over at times loose shale and scree.
-The wooden ladders (down from the Sefinafurgga and up to the Hohturli) give solid walking but the angles are at times daunting and need a good head for heights.
+The wooden steps (up and down the Sefinafurgga and up to the Hohturli) give solid walking but the angles are at times daunting and need a good head for heights.
 In bad weather the experience is needed to judge whether to cross the pass or to go around by train and bus.

 In terms of distance, the route is not unduly hard each day; the lifestyle of trekking point to point is one that is quickly settled into, we find, and that gives a relaxing pace of life.
 Your day is reassuringly governed by the main event, crossing to the next valley.